paul-m/drupal-merge-plugin/README.md

 You should NOT use the `autoload` feature of Composer for your module.
 Drupal will autoload the module as needed.

-Current Drupal best practice is that your module's `type` field be `drupal-module`.
-This allows the `composer-installer` plugin to place your module in the proper directory.
-This is unrelated to `drupal-merge-plugin`, but it's a good idea.
+`drupal-merge-plugin` uses the same project type naming convention as `composer-installers`.
+This means your module's `type` field should be `drupal-module`.
+This allows the `composer-installer` plugin to place your module in the proper directory, and allows `drupal-merge-plugin` to discover it.